Revenue Reverend

 Notes:

-2. Illustrated above right is an example of the 1r56c with the head plate in pale blue rather than blue-green, though this may be a changeling.
+1. Illustrated above right is an example of the 1r56c with the head plate in pale blue rather than blue-green, but I believe this to be a changeling.

 Picture